TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 An ideal noise cancellation device would have no delay however, that is impossible to do when the signal is being processed and traveling through different hardware.
 With this in mind, the delay of the device needs to be set so that there is as minimal as possible disparity between the inputted signal and outputted noise.
 This can be verified and changed based on the distance the speaker is positioned from the wall.

-### 10) Speaker shall be mounted to the wall, and will not impede movement or damage the classroom
+### 10) Speaker shall be mounted, and will not impede movement or damage the classroom

 The speaker will be fitted into an enclosure that matches the dimensions of the speaker.
 This enclosure will then be mounted to the wall in an optimal position for noise cancellation.
 To fit this constraint, the position in which the speaker is placed will not impede movement or damage the classroom.
 This can be verified by confirming the placement of the speaker does not block the classroom or damage the walls or windows within the classroom.